 - 1. Navigate to the top of the configuration hierarchy in either the J-Web or CLI configuration editor. - 2.
-Perform the configuration tasks described in Table 135 on page 320. - 3.
+Perform the configuration tasks described in Table 136 on page 322. - 3.
 If you are finished configuring the router, commit the configuration. - 4.
-Go on to one of the following tasks: - To assign resources, priorities, and profiles to output queues, see "Configuring Schedulers" on page 321. - To apply rules to logical interfaces, see "Configuring and Applying Virtual Channels" on page 327. - To use adaptive shapers to limit bandwidth for Frame Relay, see "Configuring and Applying Adaptive Shaping for Frame Relay" on page 331. - To check the configuration, see "Verifying a CoS Configuration" on page 345.
+Go on to one of the following tasks: - To assign resources, priorities, and profiles to output queues, see "Configuring Schedulers" on page 323. - To apply rules to logical interfaces, see "Configuring and Applying Virtual Channels" on page 329. - To use adaptive shapers to limit bandwidth for Frame Relay, see "Configuring and Applying Adaptive Shaping for Frame Relay" on page 333. - To check the configuration, see "Verifying a CoS Configuration" on page 347.

-Task J-M /eb Configuration Editor CLI Configuration Editor Navigate to the Class of service level in the In the J-Web interface, select Configuration &gt; View and Edit &gt; Edit Configuration .
+Task J-W /eb Configuration Editor CLI Configuration Editor Navigate to the Class of service level in the In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
 From the [edit] hierarchy level, enter configuration hierarchy.
-2. Next to Class of service, click Configure or Edit . edit class-of-service Configure the lower drop 1.
+2. Next to Class of service, click Configure or Edit. edit class-of-service Configure the lower drop 1.
 Click Add new entry next to Drop profiles.
 Enter probability for normal, non-PLP traffic.
-2. In the Profile name box, type the name of the drop profile-for example, af-normal . edit drop-profiles af-normal interpolate 3.
+2. In the Profile name box, type the name of the drop profile-for example, af-normal . edit drop-profiles af-norma interpolate 3.
 Click Configure next to Interpolate.
-4. Click Add new entry next to Drop probability. set drop-probability 0 5.
-6. In the Value box, type a number for the first drop point-for example, 0 . set drop-probability 100 Click OK.
+4. Click Add new entry next to Drop probability. set drop-probability 0 In the Value box, type a number for the first drop point-for example, 0 . set drop-probability 100 6.
+Click OK .
 7. Click Add new entry next to Drop probability again.
-In the Value box, type a number for the next drop point-for example, 100 .
-Click OK .

-Configure a queue fill level 1.
-Click Add new entry next to Fill level.
-Enter probability.
+8. In the Value box, type a number for the next drop point-for example, 100 .
+9. Click OK .
+Configure a queue fill level 1 Enter for the lower non-PLP drop probability.
 2. In the Value box, type a number for the first fill level-for example, 95 . set fill-level 95 3.
 Click OK. set fill-level 100 4.
 Click Add new entry next to Fill level.
 5. In the Value box, type a number for the next fill level-for example, 100 .
 6. Click OK three times.

-Table 135: Configuring RED Drop Profiles for Assured Forwarding Congestion Control
+Table 136: Configuring RED Drop Profiles for Assured Forwarding Congestion Control

-Task J-W eb Configuration Editor CLI Configuration Editor Configure the higher drop Click Add new entry next to Drop profiles.
+Task J-Web Configuration Editor Configure the higher drop Click Add new entry next to Drop profiles.
 From the [edit class of probability for PLP traffic.
-2. In the Profile name box, type the name of the drop service] hierarchy level, enter 3 Click Configure next to Interpolate edit drop-profiles af-with-PLP Э. 4 Click Add new entry next to Drop probability interpolate г. г In the Mehrer have a much as fearth a first data a start.
-For set drop-probability 95 example, 95. set drop-probability 100 6.
-Click OK.
-7. Click Add new entry next to Drop probability.
-In the Value box, type a number for the next drop point-for example, 100 .
-Click OK .
+2. In the Profile name box, type the name of the drop profile-for example, af-with-plp . service] hierarchy level, enter 3.
+Click Configure next to Interpolate. edit drop-profiles af-with-PLP 4.
+Click Add new entry next to Drop probability. interpolate 5.
+In the Value box, type a number for the first drop point-for example, 95 . set drop-probability 95 6.
+Click OK . set drop-probability 100 7.
+Click Add new entry next to Drop probability.
+8. In the Value box, type a number for the next drop point-for example, 100 .
+9. Click OK .
 Configure a queue fill level 1.
 Click Add new entry next to Fill level.
 Enter for the higher PLP drop probability.
-2. In the Value box, type a number for the first fill level-for example, 80 . set fill-level 80 3.
-Click OK. set fill-level 95 Click Add new entry next to Fill level.
+3. Click OK . set fill-level 95 4.
+Click Add new entry next to Fill level.
 5. In the Value box, type a number for the next fill level-for example, 95 .
-6. Click OK.
+6. Click OK .

-Table 135: Configuring RED Drop Profiles for Assured Forwarding Congestion Control (continued)
+Table 136: Configuring RED Drop Profiles for Assured Forwarding Congestion Control (continued)